chemouna/AlgorithmsCatalog/detailed/Graphs.md

 # Graphs

+## Dominator
+- a node d dominates a node n if every path from the entry node to n must go through d.
+Notationally, this is written as d dom n (or sometimes d >> n).
+  By definition, every node dominates itself.

 ## Articulation Points (Cut Vertices)
 - a cut vertex is any vertex whose removal increases the number of connected components.